waski35/SMWebManager/Readme.md

 SMWM is a tool for Starmade Dedicated server's admins using doomsiders shadow to view server's stats, logs, and all doomsiders data in more elegant fashion than using phpmyadmin and logging into db.

+# License

+This software is licensed under GNU GPL 2 license.
+For terms see : https://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 # Dependencies